amzamulh/amzamulh/README.md

   <h2> Welcome to my profile</h2>
 </div>

 #### I am Amzam, a web application developer and love to create amazing and chalengeable projects.
-I am from Bangladesh.
+I am from Bangladesh.My expertise is in building scalable, efficient, and high-performing web applications.